West Campus, Austin, Texas: Incidents

 On Sunday, October 31st, a person was shot at West 22nd Street and Pearl Street.
 The shooting victim was transported to an area hospital where they received medical attention.

 An incident occurred in March 2023 when a bicyclist, Michael Delgado, was struck and killed by falling debris from a high-rise construction project near the intersection of Rio Grande Street and 24th Street.
 Despite efforts by nearby UT students to provide aid, Delgado succumbed to his injuries at a nearby hospital over the weekend.
 The incident prompted calls for increased safety measures at construction sites in the area, with advocacy groups like SafeHorns urging the City of Austin to inspect ongoing projects to prevent similar accidents in the future.
 Greystar, the company responsible for the construction project in question, stated that it is cooperating with the Austin Police Department's investigation into the incident.

 In June 2023, Austin Police responded to a shooting near West 22nd 1/2 Street and Rio Grande Street.
 One person was taken to the hospital with critical, life-threatening injuries.
 The suspect, Brian Baca, was charged with aggravated assault with a deadly weapon and taken into the Travis County Jail.

 In 2024, Zacharia Doar, a 23-year old Palestinian-American man, was attacked and stabbed in the chest on West 26th Street after returning rally in support of Palestinian Human rights.
 The assailant was arrested at the scene and charged with aggravated assault with a deadly weapon.
 According to accounts from Doar and his three friends involved in the incident, the assailant, Bert James Baker, yelled racial slurs, tried to rip a "Free Palestine" scarf off their car, and then stabbed Doar, breaking one of his ribs.
 Police later said the assault met the standards of a hate crime.

 At approximately 10 a.m. on Sunday, March 3, Austin-Travis County EMS responded to a call at the 2500 block of Leon Street where a dead body was found in an alley.
 Homicide detectives and Crime Scene Specialists responded to process the scene.

+In late November 2025, Brianna Aguilera, a Texas A&M University sophomore, was found dead outside the 21 Rio apartment complex.
+Following surveillance review, phone recovery, witness interviews, and digital analysis indicating a deleted suicide note and prior suicidal messages, police announced on December 4 that her death was ruled a suicide, stating no evidence of criminal involvement.
+Her family publicly disputed the conclusion.